IBM-Cloud/ansible-collection-ibm/docs/ibm_satellite_cluster_worker_pool.rst

     Zone info for worker pool

-  name (True, str, None)
+  worker_pool_labels (False, dict, None)
-    (Required for new resource) The name for the worker pool
+    Labels on all the workers in the worker pool

-  cluster (True, str, None)
-    (Required for new resource) The unique name for the new IBM Cloud Satellite cluster

-  isolation (False, str, None)
-    None

-  entitlement (False, str, None)
+  host_labels (False, list, None)
-    None
+    Labels that describe a Satellite host

   resource_group_id (False, str, None)